 For basic stocks and cryptocurrency, as well as other options in the US, you won’t have to pay a thing on trading.
 However, for anything outside of the US, you will need to pay a sizeable commission.
 Whether this will change or not as and when the system branches out overseas remains to be seen.
 For now, however, it is something worth keeping an eye out for.

 Is Robinhood Coming to the UK?

 This is the big question – and the answer is certainly yes!
-Following regulation approval in August this year, Robinhood has been given the green light to head to the UK, meaning that it could provide stiff competition against Freetrade.
+Following regulation approval in August 2019, Robinhood has been given the green light to head to the UK, meaning that it could provide stiff competition against Freetrade.